linhdt55/Tokaikizai-2/wp-content/plugins/points-and-rewards-for-woocommerce/readme.txt

 == WOOCOMMERCE REWARD POINTS COMPATIBILITIES ==

+* Compatibility with Gutenberg Block allows the merchants to seamlessly utilize the shortcodes to add different elements to different pages.

-* The WooCommerce rewards plugin works seamlessly with the [**Smart Coupons  Plugin**](https://wordpress.org/plugins/wt-smart-coupons-for-woocommerce/).
+* The rewards plugin works seamlessly with the [**Smart Coupons  Plugin**](https://wordpress.org/plugins/wt-smart-coupons-for-woocommerce/).
 Customers can redeem their points and utilize smart coupon discounts.

 * Points and Rewards is compatible with [**WooCommerce Subscription**](https://woocommerce.com/products/woocommerce-subscriptions/).
 This functionality allows customers to earn points on the renewal of subscription products.